qinfengsama/Compressor-Based-Crop-Mapping/README.md

 # low-resource crop classification from multi-spectral time series using lossless compressors
-## Citation
-If you re-use this work, please cite:

 ## Dataset
 Since the dataset is too large, you can download the data we use from the following links of baiduyun [Dataset](https://pan.baidu.com/s/1zYGEa1OOLbVkexjC1FAwSQ?pwd=4dbe) (access code: 4dbe)